SEMICeu/LLM-for-Tourism/README.md

 ### Infrastructure

-From a technical perspective, the models were fine-tuned on an AWS infrastructure:
+From a technical perspective, the models were fine-tuned on an AWS infrastructure (with the scripts stored in [Fine-tuning AWS](https://github.com/SEMICeu/LLM-for-Tourism/tree/main/2-Fine-tuning/Fine-tuning%20AWS)):
 <br />

 <p align="center">